FilConscious/cleanAIF/README.md

         pip install --editable .

-The latter step installs the package, together with other required libraries/packages, in editable mode.
+The last step installs the package, together with other required libraries/packages, in editable mode.
 This means that it is possible to modify your working/local copy of the algorithm and used it immediately, without going through the whole process of building the package and installing it again.

-<a id="org8393def"></a>
+<a id="org13c8edb"></a>

-# Run an experiment
+# How to run an experiment

-1. Move into the local repo directory (if not already there):
+1. Move into the local repo directory:

         cd /home/working-dir/cleanAIF

-2. Activate the conda environment (if not already done):
+2. Activate the conda environment:

         conda activate myenv

-3. For training an agent in a simple T-maze you can execute the following commands from the terminal:
+3. For training an agent in the T-maze (with 4 states) you can execute the following commands from the terminal:
-    -   for the episodic policy-as-path agent:
+    -   for the action-unaware agent:

-            main_aif_paths_cont --exp_name "aif-paths-cont" --gym_id "GridWorld-v1" --num_runs 10 --num_episodes 100 --num_steps 3 --inf_steps 5 --action_selection kd -lB --task_type "continuing"
+            main_aif_au --exp_name aif_au --gym_id gridworld-v1 --env_layout tmaze3 --num_runs 10 --num_episodes 100 --num_steps 3 --inf_steps 10 --action_selection kd -lB --num_policies 16 --pref_loc all_goal

-    -   for the continuing policy-as-path agent:
+    -   for the action-aware agent:

-            main_aif_paths_cont --exp_name "aif-paths-cont" --gym_id "GridWorld-v1" --num_runs 10 --num_episodes 100 --num_steps 3 --inf_steps 5 --action_selection kd -lB --task_type "continuing"
+            main_aif_au --exp_name aif_aa --gym_id gridworld-v1 --env_layout tmaze3 --num_runs 10 --num_episodes 100 --num_steps 3 --inf_steps 10 --action_selection kd -lB --num_policies 16 --pref_loc all_goal

-    -   for the episodic policy-as-plans agent:

-        COMING SOON

-4. For visualizing some metrics you can execute the following:
+4. For visualising metrics of one experiment:

+        vis_aif -gid gridworld-v1 -el tmaze3 -nexp 1 -rdir episodic_e100_pol16 -fpi 0 1 2 -i 4 -v 8 -ti 4 -tv 8 -vl 3 -hl 3 -xtes 20 -ph 2 -selrun 0 -npv 16 -sb 4 -ab 0 1 2 3

+A detailed explanation of each command-line argument can be found in the main script for each agent, e.g. `src/clean_aif/agents/aif_au.py`, and in the visualisation script, i.e., `src/clean_aif/vis_plots`.

+<a id="org023dcbe"></a>

+# How to reproduce results in (Torresan et al. 2025)

+We include below the command-line instructions to run the experiments and obtain the plots discussed in (Torresan et al. 2025).
+To obtain the same results, it is crucial to specify the configuration files for each agent in a way that matches the experiments&rsquo; task.
+For this and further details on the theory and algorithmic implementations supporting the experiments, please see (Torresan et al. 2025).

+Note: the command line instruction `main_aif_aa_pi_cutoff` (see below) is used to train a variation of the action-aware agent that does not plan beyond the length of an episode, and allows for a fairer comparison with the action-unaware agent.

+<a id="org64725a3"></a>

+## Experiment 1: 4-step t-maze

+-   for the action-unaware agent, execute:

+    main_aif_au --exp_name aif_au --gym_id gridworld-v1 --env_layout tmaze4 --num_runs 10 --num_episodes 100 --num_steps 4 --inf_steps 10 --action_selection kd -lB --num_policies 64 --pref_loc all_goal

+-   for the action-aware agent, execute:

+    main_aif_aa_pi_cutoff --exp_name aif_aa --gym_id gridworld-v1 --env_layout tmaze4 --num_runs 10 --num_episodes 100 --num_steps 4 --inf_steps 10 --action_selection kd -lB --num_policies 64 --pref_loc all_goal

+-   to visualise and compare metrics of the two agents, execute:

+    vis_aif -gid gridworld-v1 -el tmaze4 -nexp 2 -rdir episodic_e100_pol16_maxinf10_learnB -fpi 0 1 2 3 -i 4 -v 8 -ti 4 -tv 8 -vl 3 -hl 3 -xtes 20 -ph 3 -selrun 0 -selep 24 49 74 99 -npv 16 -sb 4 -ab 0 1 2 3

+<a id="org6ac5e5e"></a>

+## Experiment 2: 5-step grid world

+-   for the action-unaware agent, execute:

+    main_aif_au --exp_name aif_au --gym_id gridworld-v1 --env_layout gridw9 --num_runs 10 --num_episodes 180 --num_steps 5 --inf_steps 10 --action_selection kd -lB --num_policies 256 --pref_loc all_goal

+-   for the action-aware agent, execute:

+    main_aif_aa_pi_cutoff --exp_name aif_aa --gym_id gridworld-v1 --env_layout gridw9 --num_runs 10 --num_episodes 180 --num_steps 5 --inf_steps 10 --action_selection kd -lB --num_policies 256 --pref_loc all_goal

+-   to visualise and compare metrics of the two agents, execute:

-        vis_aif_paths_cont -i 4 -v 8 -ti 4 -tv 8 -vl 3 -hl 3 -xtes 10
+    vis_aif -gid gridworld-v1 -el gridw9 -nexp 2 -rdir episodic_e180_pol16_maxinf10_learnB -fpi 0 1 2 3 4 -i 4 -v 8 -ti 4 -tv 8 -vl 3 -hl 3 -xtes 20 -ph 4 -selrun 0 -selep 24 49 74 99 -npv 16 -sb 4 -ab 0 1 2 3

-<a id="org1db9791"></a>
+<a id="orgdec1fc8"></a>

 # References

-Da Costa, Lancelot, Thomas Parr, Noor Sajid, Sebastijan Veselic, Victorita Neacsu, and Karl Friston.
-2020.
-“Active Inference on Discrete State-Spaces: A Synthesis.”
-Journal of Mathematical Psychology 99 (December): 102447. <doi:10.1016/j.jmp.2020.102447>.

-Heins, Conor, Beren Millidge, Daphne Demekas, Brennan Klein, Karl Friston, Iain D. Couzin, and Alexander Tschantz.
-2022.
-“Pymdp: A Python Library for Active Inference in Discrete State Spaces.”
-Journal of Open Source Software 7 (73).
-The Open Journal: 4098. <doi:10.21105/joss.04098>.
+bibliography:./cleanaif-refs.bib